tkatyarmal/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+      initialises 3 variables
 **What happens if you change the numbers?**
+      value of the variables change
 **What numbers are allowed / What numbers have an effect?**
+      both integers and decimals seem to work
 Look at this line:

 ```js